tgdwyer/tgdwyer.github.io/_chapters/higherorderfunctions.md

 In the context of the [Lambda Calculus](/lambdacalculus), we will see that such a renaming is called *Alpha Conversion*.

-We are gradually changing our terminology to be more haskell-like, so we have named the curried version of `rest` to `tail`.
+We are gradually changing our terminology to be more Haskell-like, so we have named the curried version of `rest` to `tail`.
 The new definition of `tail`, compared to our previous definition of `rest`, is derived as follows:

 ```
 K(I)  ≡  K(i=> i)             -- expand I := i=> i